cloudify-cosmo/cloudify-dev/README.md

 We use [Travis](https://travis-ci.org/) as the CI system, it serves two purposes:

-- Run tests and code style checks for each repository
+- Run tests and code style checks for each repository.
 - Upload python packages to [PyPi](https://pypi.python.org/pypi), the central python packages repository.

+The PyPi release process is described [Here](guides/pypi-release), its best if you familiarize yourself with it, especially if you will creating new cloudify repositories.

 ## Version control